 Having the STD conversation can be awkward at first.
 But it's a lot less uncomfortable

 than discovering you have an STD after you have sex — or finding out that you

-your wishes?
-Does your partner try to make the conversation easier (by really listening,
+about this?
+Do they respect your wishes?
+Does your partner try to make the conversation

-fun of you)?
-The right conversation with the right partner can help you feel closer
+or make fun of you?
+An open, honest conversation with your partner can help you feel

 closer than ever.